-- 16. Figure 1 shows the location of the BHT Site relative to the major road network in the vicinity.
-It also indicates the locations of McDonnell Road and Hogans Gully Road from which access to the Site is proposed. - 17.
-Currently there is an access off Hogans Gully Road that passes through BHT's Site to an existing house on The Hills Golf Course.
-Further details of the existing road environment are described with photographs in the Stage 1 Report. - 18.
+- 17. Figure 1 (attached) shows the location of the BHT Site relative to the major road network in the vicinity.
+It also indicates the configuration of the local roads, Hogans Gully Road and McDonnell Road, with the latter being the road from which access to the Site is proposed. - 18.
+Further details of the existing road environment are described with photographs in the Stage 1 Report. - 19.
 The Stage 1 Report also describes existing travel patterns providing two-way daily traffic volumes on the adjacent road network.
-I have updated those as the Arrowtown-Lakes Hayes Road now carries approximately 4,000 vehicles per day (vpd) while McDonnell Road carries about 500vpd to the south of the Hills access and 1,000 vpd near the intersection with Arrowtown-Lake Hayes Road.
-Hogans Gully Road is a very minor unsealed road and currently carries less than 200 vpd.
-Peak hour volumes tend to be approximately 10% of the daily volumes. - 19.
-The most recent census data indicates that the majority of employees living in the area drive a vehicle to work.
+I have updated those as the Arrowtown-Lakes Hayes Road now carries approximately 4,000 vehicles per day (vpd) while McDonnell Road carries about 500vpd to the south of the Hills access and 1,000vpd near the intersection with Arrowtown-Lake Hayes Road.
+Peak hour volumes tend to be approximately 10% of the daily volumes. - 20.
+From census data.
+I have identified that the majority of employees living in the area drive a vehicle to work.
 Even though there is a bus service along the Arrowtown-Lake Hayes Road, the number of commuters using public transport is relatively low.
-Similarly there are very few people cycling or walking to work.
+Similarly, there are very few people cycling or walking to work.